 'PwC' is the brand under which PricewaterhouseCoopers Accountants N.V.
 (Chamber of Commerce 34180285), PricewaterhouseCoopers Belastingadviseurs N.V.
-(Chamber of Commerce 34180287), PricewaterhouseCoopers Compilance Services B.V.
-(Chamber of Commerce 541406), PricewaterhouseCoopers Pensions, Actuarial & Insurance Services B.V.
+(Chamber of Commerce 34180287), PricewaterhouseCoopers Compliance Services B.V.
+(Chamber of Commerce 34180287), PricewaterhouseCoopers Compliance Services B.V.
+(Chamber of Commerce 54124060), PricewaterhouseCoopers Pensions, Actuarial & Insurance Services B.V.
+(Chamber of Commerce 54226368), PricewaterhouseCoopers Pensions, Actuarial & Insurance Services B.V.
 (Chamber of Commerce 54226368), PricewaterhouseCoopers B.V.
 (Chamber of Commerce 34180289) and other companies operate and provide services.
-These services are governed by General Terms and Conditions ('algemene voorwaardern'), which include provisions regarding our liability, Purchases by these companies are governed by General Terms and Conditions of Purchase ('algemene inkoopvoorwaardern').
+These services are governed by General Terms and Conditions ('algemene voorwaarden'), which include provisions regarding our liability.
+Purchases by these companies are governed by General Terms and Conditions of Purchase ('algemene inkoopvoorwaarden').
 At www.pwc.nl more detailed information on these companies is available, including these General Terms and Conditions and the General Terms and Conditions of Purchase, which have also been filed at the Amsterdam Chamber of Commerce.